The advice that UCLA Anderson provides below is excellent, not just for Anderson’s essays, but for most MBA essays. Read it carefully.

 • All responses to essays must be on double-spaced pages that are uploaded as a document.
 We do not accept essays in any other media but written form.

-Anderson has simplified it’s essay requirements but gives you enough room to write a revealing response.
-Make sure that essay shows that you can answer the question articulately and belong at Anderson.
+Anderson gives you enough room to write a revealing response.
+Make sure this essay shows that you can answer the question articulately and belong at Anderson.

-A great way to approach this essay would be to discuss an experience or anecdote that represents your guiding principles and then connect that story and your values to UCLA’s critical principles and the Anderson culture.
-Then conclude by addressing the last part of the question: How Anderson’s principles and “environment” will help you realize your post-MBA career goals.
+A great way to approach this essay would be to discuss an experience or anecdote that reveals you acting according to these principles.
+Then connect that story and your values to UCLA Anderson’s program and culture and your reasons for choosing its MBA program.
+Conclude by connecting relevant aspects of the Anderson MBA experience and program to achievement of your short- and long-term goals.
+Conclude by addressing the last part of the question: How Anderson’s principles and “environment” will help you realize your post-MBA career goals.

-If there are extenuating circumstances that would add perspective on or “explain” a weakness, you can discuss them here.
+If there are extenuating circumstances that would add perspective on, context for, or “explain” a weakness, you can discuss them here.
 A few years ago, UCLA added the following: “Please do not submit redundant information in the Optional Essay.”
 Good advice for all optional questions.
 For more suggestions, please see The Optional Question: To Be or not To Be.

-Reapplicants who applied for the class entering Fall 2013 or 2014 are required to complete the following essay.
-Please be introspective and authentic in your response.
-We value the opportunity to learn about your aspirations and goals.
+Reapplicants who applied for the class entering in fall 2014 or 2015 are required to complete the following essay:

 Please describe your career progress since you last applied and ways in which you have enhanced your candidacy.
 Include updates on short-term and long-term career goals, as well as your continued interest in UCLA Anderson.
 (750 words maximum)